Rick-Phoenix/sketch/docs/src/presets/typescript.md

 # Typescript Presets

+One of the goals of Sketch is to bring more structure and order when dealing with the somewhat chaotic typescript ecosystem.

-Many typical components of a typescript project have their own dedicated preset.
+Many typical components of a typescript project have their own dedicated preset, and there are also dedicated commands for common operations such as generating barrel files.

 ## Package.json Presets
 ```yaml